glyphr-studio/Glyphr-Studio-2-Help/docs/faq/not-a-valid-font.md

 ### The solution

 - Sometimes, making additional edits to your project then re-exporting an `.otf` file will magically fix something.
- - If the above doesn't work, use another program or some online font converter, and convert the `.otf` file to a `.ttf` file.
-TTF and OTF formats are cross-compatible (at least for the set of features Glyphr Studio supports) so converting back and forth should not result in any loss of data.
-It *does*, however, tend to fix errors like this.
-(By the way, this is also the suggested fix for the [Transparent overlaps](transparent-overlaps.md) problem).
+- If the above doesn't work, try exporting a `.ttf` file instead.
+Glyphr Studio can now export `.otf`, `.ttf`, `.woff`, and `.woff2` files directly from the **File** menu.
+TTF and OTF formats are cross-compatible (at least for the set of features Glyphr Studio supports), so switching between them should not result in any loss of data.
+It _does_, however, tend to fix errors like this.
+(If you only have an `.otf` file, another program or an online font converter can convert it to `.ttf` as well.
+By the way, this is also the suggested fix for the [Transparent overlaps](transparent-overlaps.md) problem).